ArmelRandy/Self-instruct/README.md

 # Self-instruct 🤗
-A repository to perform self-instruct with a model on HF Hub
+A repository to perform self-instruct with a model on Hugging Face Hub.

 # What is this about?
 This repository is dedicated to [Self-instruct](https://arxiv.org/pdf/2212.10560.pdf).
 It is an iterative approach which allows to generate a dataset of instructions by boostrapping on a model's prediction.
 For it to work well, the model used has to be powerful.
 The original work actually focuses on OpenAI's `text-davinci-003` engine which is one of their most powerful model.
 Our aim is to give a chance to modest, decoder-based models to be used for a data generation purpose.